 Discover charges the International Processing Fee and International Service Fee on US-acquired transactions when a customer pays with a Discover card issued outside of the United States.
 You likely won’t know if a card was issued outside of the US at the time that you accept it, but your monthly processing statement will reflect the international assessments on any such transactions.

 Whether or not the International Processing Fee and International Service fee are visible to you depends on the pricing model you’re on and the statement your processor provides.
 Businesses that are on an interchange plus or tiered pricing model will typically see assessment fees listed.
 Businesses on flat rate pricing will not.

 Interchange plus and tiered pricing statements should include a section for assessment charges by card brand.
-The international processing fee and the international service would be listed in the Discover section.
-Keep in mind that the name of the fee or the Discover name could be abbreviated, so be sure to check for variations of the fee.
+Your processor should list the fees in the Discover section.
+Keep in mind that the processor may abbreviate the fee name, so be sure to check for variations.